TimvdVuurst/UCProjectGroup1/README.md

 # UCProjectGroup1
 The codebase for the project of Group 1 of the UC course (2024-2025) at Leiden University.
 The project focusses on integrating the Prithvi foundation model into a pre-existing model on prediction carbon emissions from sattelite imagery of power plants.

+In order to run any of the code, one must first install Terratorch.
+Please refer to github.com/IBM/terratorch for a detailed overview.
+We recommend running on a conda virtual environment where the only install required is ```pip install terratorch```.
+This should install all necessary dependencies.
+Sometimes, a wrong version of albucore is installed (it should be 0.0.16).
+This is manually overwritten at the top of both classification_implementation.ipynb and segmentation.ipynb - the core files in this repo.
+Please ensure you have the right versions, since the code is very frail in that regard.